Thomas10111/CarND-LaneLines-P1/writeup.md

 ### 1. Pipeline

-My pipeline consists of five steps.
+My pipeline consists of five steps and works in all the given scenarios.
 First,
 - darker colors are removed by using the inRange() function,

 ![removed darker colors](threshold.png)